perturbing/vasil-tests/extra-example.md

 --change-address $(cat ../../../keys/key1.addr) \
 --out-file tx.body
 ```
-Here we used an arbitrary datum of the format, this datum can be arbitrary since the scripts logic we use does not depend on it.
+Here we used an arbitrary datum of the format, this datum can be arbitrary since the script's logic we use does not depend on it.
 ```
 {"constructor":0,"fields":[{"int":42}]}
 ```